robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 # Security vs. {Safety, Reliability, Quality} Engineering

-## Common
+## Common Expectations
 Software works as expected despite the presence of certain internal and external stimuli, influences, and circumstances --

 ## Different
-The nature of external stimuli, influences, and circumstances A intelligent, persistent adversary
+The nature of external stimuli, influences, and circumstances
+* Security: Intelligent, persistent adversary
 ---
 class: center, middle
 # What does it take?